zakski/accrete-starform-stargen/README.md

 ## Acknowledgements

-This project would not be possible without the hardwork of the these people:
+This project would not be possible without the hard work of the these people:

 - Andrew Folkins
 - Carl Burke